amwolff/google-gtfs-realtime-tools/README.md

 }
 ```

-Although *push* seems more modern and sophisticated I strongly encourage to use the *fetch* model, especially if you are a public transportation agency.
+Although *push* seems more modern and sophisticated I strongly encourage you to use the *fetch* model, especially if you are a public transportation agency.
 This way not only Google can fetch realtime transit data but also people like me.
 Opening your data creates opportunities to build better working cities and, of course, the world.

-I hope the docs and examples speak for themselves, but if anything seems unclear - feel free to contact me or open an issue here.
+I hope the docs and examples speak for themselves but if anything seems unclear - feel free to contact me or open an issue here.